Windsor-Essex Market Report

 Kingsville & Essex

-Kingsville & Essex begins the new year with a median sale price of $512K, up sharply from the prior quarter and around 5% year-over-year.
+Kingsville & Essex recorded a median sale price of $607K in the third quarter, up sharply from the prior quarter and up 3% year-over-year.
 With prices drastically more expensive in the luxury lakefront neighbourhoods of Kingsville when compared to the town of Essex and the surrounding rural areas, large swings in prices can be observed quarter-to-quarter due to changes in property mix across a small sample size of transactions.
-As always, speak with a realtor experienced in your preferred location to get a more refined view on how demand for a specific neighbourhood may be shifting.
+As always, speak with a realtor experienced in your market to get a more refined view on how demand may be shifting.

-During the record peak, inventory levels in Kingsville & Essex were much lower.
-Inventory was sitting at above 6 months of supply to end 2023 but has already been halved to start the new year.
-Despite the sharp decrease in supply, homes are taking longer to sell, in line with market conditions one year prior at just under one month.
+During the record peak in 2022, inventory levels in Kingsville & Essex were much lower.
+Inventory was sitting above 6 months of supply to end 2023 but has fallen below 4 months in the third quarter.
+At 22 median days on market, homes are taking longer to sell than levels recorded a year ago.

 Community Overview: